skill-forger/golang-training/10. Concurency/README.md

-# Module 08: Concurrency in Go - Parallel Programming Paradigms
+# Module 10: Concurrency in Go

 ## Introduction to Concurrency

 Concurrency is a fundamental characteristic of modern computing, and Go was designed from the ground up to make concurrent programming both powerful and accessible.
 Unlike traditional threading models, Go introduces a unique approach to managing concurrent operations through goroutines and channels.

 ### The Concurrency Landscape